pdfminer/pdfminer.six/docs/source/howto/acro_forms.rst

     doc = PDFDocument(parser)

 - Get the catalog
+(the catalog contains references to other objects defining the document structure, see PDF 32000-1:2008 specs: https://www.adobe.com/devnet/pdf/pdf_reference.html)

 .. code-block:: python

     res = resolve1(doc.catalog)

-- Check if the catalogs contains the AcroForm key and raise ValuError if not (the PDF does not contain Acroform)
+- Check if the catalog contains the AcroForm key and raise ValuError if not (the PDF does not contain Acroform type of ibteractive forms if this key is missing in the catalog)

 .. code-block:: python